atusy/vimconf-2025-small/index.md

 * Usage
     * Show label hints for quickly selecting tree-sitter nodes
+    * Use two-step selection to avoid ambiguity of overlapping label hints
 * Implementation
     * Get node range of anscestor nodes by traversing syntax tree from the cursor position
 * Insight